Skip to content

 Some Awards for old and new lab members:

-Congratulations to Dr. Christina Ambrosi, PhD, a Postdoctoral Fellows, whose paper from prior work with Dr. Igor Efimov was selected as one of top 4 for 2011 in the Heart Rhythm jJournal Christina was invited to give a talk at the Heart Rhythm Society meeting in Boston this month.
+Congratulations to Dr. Christina Ambrosi, PhD, a Postdoctoral Fellows, whose paper from prior work was selected as one of top 4 for 2011 in the Heart Rhythm journal Christina was invited to give a talk at the Heart Rhythm Society meeting in Boston this month.

 Congratulations to John Williams, who will continue working on our computational optogenetics project this summer with an URECA award.
 Joining him will be Xuxin Chen – pursuing MD with scholarly concentration.
 We are expecting our newest member Mathew Epstein, BME from Binghamton, winner of one of the NYSTEM awards for undergraduates.